Post-Workout Nutrition Secrets: Calorie Burn Calculators & Recovery Meals

 - Nutrients: 40g carbs, 25g protein, 5g fat

-- Burn Adjustment: Use a calories burned calculator to add 10% more carbs if session exceeded 300 calories.
+- Burn Adjustment: Use aΒ calories burned calculatorΒ to add 10% more carbs if session exceeded 300 calories.

 5. Hydration and Electrolytes: The Unsung Heroes